 Paint someone special.
 See immediate results as you use Jan's beginner-friendly four-step method from photo to finish.
-To receive the study guide via email, please email Susan@ccpvideos.com or you can include a note/comment with your order and we will email it to you.
+To receive the study guide (with purchase) by email, please email request to Susan@ccpvideos.com.

 Jan Kunz clearly demonstrates and explains how to paint a portrait in watercolor.
 You will see the entire painting process from start to finish, including shortcuts and tips for achieving a likeness.
 In this film you will learn about: